Pet Passport China

 specializes in the entry process and enter China at a no-quarantine

 zone.
 Doing so may alleviate the

-requirement for quarantine.
+requirement for 7 days of quarantine.

 Foreigners with an employment visa may bring only ONE pet (cat or dog) per adult traveling into China. (two adults - 2 pets) If there are more than one pet per passenger or 2 pets total, the import is considered as commercial, and different rules apply.

 The original passport of the owner must be shown during the clearance process if you are traveling with your pet.
 If your pet is traveling unaccompanied, your cat or dog passport must be received prior to customs clearance.
 Your pet can arrive in the cabin of the aircraft if your airline permits it.